oraclize/docs/source/includes/_eris.md

-# &#9737; &nbsp; Eris
+# &#9737; &nbsp; Monax

-The Oraclize integration with Eris is fully compatible with the one we have with Ethereum, please refer to that one.
+The Oraclize integration with Monax, previously Eris, is fully compatible with the one we have with Ethereum, please refer to that one.